singaround/songbook/songs/Three-Score-And-Ten.md

 ---
 Methinks I see a host of craft
 Spreading their sails alee
-Down the humber they do glide
+Down the Humber they do glide
 All bound for the Northern sea

 Methinks I see on each small craft